ldesousa/geopython-workshop/workshop/pygeoapi/README.md

 # pygeoapi

 * config is mounted into Docker Container
-* data is mounted under /pygeoapi/data
+* [./data](data) is mounted under `/pygeoapi/data` in Docker Container
 * [woudc-stations.geojson](data/woudc-stations.geojson) is served by `pygeoapi`

-## Adding Data
+## Publishing Data

+This is the example how we added already the Woudc Stations set.

 * add your data file to `./data` dir (example here: [woudc-stations](data/woudc-stations.geojson))
 * edit [config yml](pygeoapi-config.yml) *